alxersov/ctlg/README.md

  - show - Show detailed information about catalog enty.
  - find - Find file in the catalog.
 It is possible to search files by name, size, and checksum value.
  - list - List all files in the catalog.
+ - backup - Backup files from specified directory.
+ - restore - Restore files from backup to specified directory.

 ## Implementation details